trevorkbond/cs452/aisql/readme.md

 <a href="sample_post.md">**sample_post.md**</a> is a sample report of the data in this effort.

-<a href="schema.png">schema.png</a> reveals a poorly setup schema where foreign keys exist but are not explicitly defined :smile:.
+<a href="schema.png">schema.png</a> is a sample schema.
+Can you identify where foreign keys should exist but are not explicitly defined :smile:?
 This was created from the sqlite database via <a href="https://www.google.com/search?q=install+schemacrawler">schemacrawler</a>:
 ```
 schemacrawler --server sqlite --database .\aidb.sqlite --command=schema --output-file=./schema.png --info-level=standard
 ```